Thamesmead: Crime

+Education

+The Bishop John Robinson CE School is a voluntary-aided Church of England primary school with a nursery in Hoveton Road, Thamesmead, named after John Robinson, Bishop of Woolwich.

 Transport

 Thamesmead's location between the Thames and the South London escarpment (see North Downs) makes it difficult to build new road and railway infrastructure.
 As a result, Thamesmead has no underground or above-ground rail lines.
+With a population of almost 32,000, it is one of the largest districts in Greater London with no railway infrastructure.
 Most residents travel by bus to the nearest rail stations.
 There is, however, a disused railway trackbed from Plumstead which originally served the Royal Arsenal.
-The London Assembly proposed on 4 October 2016 to build an extension of the DLR from Gallions Reach to Thamesmead.
-With a population of almost 32,000, it is one of the largest districts in Greater London with no railway infrastructure.
+The London Assembly proposed on 4 October 2016 to build an extension of the DLR from Gallions Reach to Thamesmead, and a public consultation about the proposed extension was launched in February 2024.

 Buses

 Many bus routes serve the area, all provided by Transport for London.

 National Rail

 The nearest stations are Abbey Wood, Belvedere, Plumstead and Woolwich Arsenal for Southeastern and services towards Crayford, Dartford, London Cannon Street, London Charing Cross, Elizabeth line services to Paddington and Thameslink services towards Rainham via Dartford and Luton via Blackfriars.